rklepov/simple-crud-api/README.md

 ```
 ⚠️ There's a small problem with **DELETE** request in this version: you need to pass `"content-type": "application/json"` and any valid JSON in the request body (like the simplest `{}`) to make it actually work.
 This is due to the lack of testing unfortunately ☹️

+⚠️ I also don't perform thorough validation of the person object passed with POST and PUT requests: just check that the 3 required fields from the task description are present but don't check their types.
+My point here is that implementing good schema validation logic is far beyond the scope of this educational task.
+And simply testing the types of the object properties with certain names is just not interesting and again not directly related to the purpose of the exercise.
+So I deliberately decided to omit this piece.

 💡 Try making a POST request to `http://localhost:<port>/person` with `"name": "Harry Potter"` to check *500 Internal server error* scenario.

 6. Remember that the database is in-memory meaning that its contents is lost with the server restart.